CheneyChris/MyProject/readme.txt

-This is a simple practise
+Hello The is My Project and Some Componnents!